-A biopsy is one of the more common diagnostic procedures performed in cats and people.
+A biopsy is a common diagnostic procedures performed in cats.
 Skin biopsies provide valuable insight into the type of cells contained in an abnormal area of skin or a skin growth, and whether the lesion poses a more serious health threat to your pet.

 What is involved in a skin biopsy?